-My study questions for this chapter are as follows:
+My study questions for this chapter are

 - What is perception?

 - What factors affect our perception?

 - What does attribution theory tell us?

 - What are the shortcuts and biases people use in judging others?

-- What is the self-fulfilling prophecy?
+- Why do perception and judgment matter?

 - What is personality?
 What are its determinants?

-- Describe the Big Five Model of personality.
+- Describe the Big Five Personality Model.

 - What major personality attributes most influence OB?

+- What are emotions and moods?

-- What are emotions?
-How do they affect the workplace?
+- Why should we care about emotions in the workplace?

-- What is emotional labour?
+- · What is emotional labour?

 - What is emotional intelligence?

+- What is affective events theory?

+- How do global differences affect perception, personality and emotions?